mnogo0510/4_json/README.md

 # Prettify JSON

-pprint_json.py allows to output content of json file to a console in "pretty" form
+pprint_json.py allows to output a content of json file to a console in "pretty" form

 # Quickstart